Raggedy Ann and Raggedy Andy (1941 film): Summary

 Meanwhile, the beautiful Spanish doll asked the rag boy's name, but when he told her he did not have one, she rejected him saying, "You are just a nobody without a name".
-He then leaves and find the sawdust station.
+He then leaves and finds the sawdust station.
 At the castle's hospital, they learned that the Girl Rag Doll's candy heart is broken, and there was nothing they could do to save her.
 Just then, the Camel heard the monkey's chirp.
 He rushed back to the sawdust station, where the Boy Rag Doll asks the monkey how to get to the castle, causing the monkey to point random directions.

 As the king and the doctors sadly leave, the Camel and the Boy Rag Doll arrived at the castle's hospital.
 When the Boy Rag Doll finally found the Girl Rag Doll in her hospital room in a broken-hearted sleep, he revealed a Naming Certificate showing that they were named "Raggedy Ann" and "Andy".
 After telling her how much he loved her in song, she woke up and hugged him.

 Raggedy Ann and Raggedy Andy skipped down the Castle's wedding aisle where they had their hands sewn together so they would never again be separated.

 The story ends with the little girl sadly understanding why the dolls could not be sold separately; she turned to leave for home, but the toyshop owner stopped her and said, "Just because I cannot sell you one doll, does not mean I can not give you both of them".
 He handed both dolls to the grateful little girl; she thanked the man and walked home while Raggedy Ann and Andy followed her, lovingly embracing one another.